laurentpayot/floweret/README.md

 let myRect = new Rectangle(10, 5)

 superficy(myRect) // 50
-superficy("foo") // TypeMismatch: Argument #1 should be of type 'Rectangle' instead of String "foo". superficy({height: 10, width: 5}) // TypeMismatch: Argument #1 should be of type 'Rectangle' instead of Object.
+superficy("foo") // TypeError: Argument #1 should be of type 'Rectangle' instead of String "foo". superficy({height: 10, width: 5}) // TypeError: Argument #1 should be of type 'Rectangle' instead of Object.
 ```

 ### Promised type